Combatting domestic and family violence as a community

 - Promote gender equality in your community, religious or sporting club; there is a strong link between gender equality and violence against women.

 - Sporting groups can dedicate matches to raise awareness that domestic and family violence will not be tolerated.
 Some teams wear a special coloured jersey, socks, caps or ribbon on the day to generate discussion, while volunteers hand out brochures to supporters.

-- November 25 is the International Day for the Elimination of Violence Against Women, also known as White Ribbon Day.
-On this day, or during November, many sporting clubs host a White Ribbon Round or wear a white ribbon or wristband to start positive discussions about attitudes and behaviours in relation to men’s violence against women.
+- The International Day for the Elimination of Violence Against Women is held on 25 November and White Ribbon Day is on 22 November.
+On these days, or during November, many sporting clubs host a White Ribbon Round or wear a white ribbon or wristband to start positive discussions about attitudes and behaviours in relation to men’s violence against women.

 - Schools play a key role in breaking the cycle of violence by teaching young people how to build respectful relationships.
 During Domestic and Family Violence Prevention Month in May, make respectful relationships the common theme for discussion.